Seasonal lakes of Pivka

-Seasonal lakes of Pivka is a group of 17 seasonal lakes; the most well known are Lake Petelinje and Lake Palčje, which is the biggest of them at about 1.9 km2.
+The Pivka seasonal lakes are a group of 17 seasonal lakes; the best-known are Lake Petelinje and Lake Palčje, which is the biggest of them at about 1.9 km2.
 They are all located in Pivka Basin, Inner Carniola, Slovenia.
-Lake Jeredovce, the northernmost lake, is in Municipality of Postojna, 10 of them (Krajnikov dol, Lake Petelinje, Lake Radohovo, Lake Klenik, Lake Palčje, Lake Parje, Major & Minor Lake Drskovče and Major & Minor Lake Zagorje) are in Municipality of Pivka and the southernmost 6 (Kljunov ribnik, Lake Kalec, Lake behind Kalec (Veliki dol), Lake Bač, Lake Lan and Lake Šembije) are in Municipality of Ilirska Bistrica, all of them are located at altitudes between 549 m and 570 m.
-There are also two areas (polje) that are only inundated during intense floods, so they are not officially considered Seasonal lakes of Pivka.
+Lake Jeredovce, the northernmost lake, is in Municipality of Postojna, 10 of them (Krajnikov dol, Lake Petelinje, Lake Radohovo, Lake Klenik, Lake Palčje, Lake Parje, Big and Little Lake Drskovče, and Big and Little Lake Zagorje) are in Municipality of Pivka and the southernmost 6 (Kljun Pond, Lake Kalec, Lake behind Kalec (Veliki dol), Lake Bač, Lake Lan, and Lake Šembije) are in the Municipality of Ilirska Bistrica, all of them are located at elevations between 549 m and 570 m.
+There are also two areas (polje) that are only inundated during intense floods, so they are not officially considered among the Pivka seasonal lakes.

-The lakes are situated on a rocky terrace in the Upper Pivka Basin at the foothills of the Javorniki range, rising above the Pivka riverbed.
+The lakes are located on a rocky terrace in the Upper Pivka Basin at the foothills of the Javornik Hills, rising above the Pivka riverbed.
 The terrace is dotted with a number of depressions with flat bottoms and sharp transitions at the banks, deep enough to reach the level of groundwater fluctuation.
 Thus, they are inundated after periods of stronger precipitation (late autumn and spring).

 List of lakes

 There are total of 19 seasonal lakes, of which 17 are officially recognized.
-They are all listed from north to south in a table below:
+They are all listed from north to south in the table below:

 Protection

-First attempts to protect seasonal lakes date back to 1960s, but even after declaring Lake Petelinje and Lake Palčje as living natural monuments (class II) of national significance, they were still used for military purposes.
-In 1984, Municipality of Postojna issued a decree declaring Lake Palčje, Lake Petelinje and Minor & Major Lake Drskovče natural monuments and a decade later it expanded to 13 lakes.
+The first attempts to protect the seasonal lakes date back to 1960s, but even after declaring Lake Petelinje and Lake Palčje living natural monuments (class II) of national significance, they were still used for military purposes.
+In 1984, the Municipality of Postojna issued a decree declaring Lake Palčje, Lake Petelinje, and Little and Big Lake Drskovče natural monuments and a decade later it expanded to 13 lakes.
 Despite this, the army still used Lake Palčje and Lake Petelinje, and other areas were becoming overgrown due to discontinuation of farming, so the area continued to degrade.
-Now, Lake Palčje and Lake Petelinje are protected as Natural Values of national significance, and other lakes as Natural Values of local significance.
-The lakes are also part of the Ecologically Important Area Snežnik-Pivka, the Special Protection Area Snežnik-Pivka, and the Conditionally Special Protection Area Javorniki-Snežnik.
+Now, Lake Palčje and Lake Petelinje are protected as natural values of national significance, and other lakes as natural values of local significance.
+The lakes are also part of the Snežnik–Pivka Ecologically Important Area, the Snežnik–Pivka Special Protection Area, and the Javorniki–Snežnik Conditionally Special Protection Area.

-In 2014, Seasonal lakes of Pivka regional park was established, encompassing all lakes in the Municipality of Pivka.
+In 2014, Pivka Seasonal Lakes Regional Park was established, encompassing all lakes in the Municipality of Pivka.